Our Secondary Program

 College Planning

-Students meet once a week to discuss the college experience, consideration of each student’s interests for university studies, finding the right match in the college search process, and guidance in the admission process and scholarship applications.
+Students meet regularly to discuss the options for paths after graduation, consideration of each student’s interests for university studies, finding the right match in the college search process, and guidance in the admission process and scholarship applications.

-The Third Cycle course of studies encompasses not only Montessori standards but those of the State of Florida and the International Baccalaureate Program as well.
+The Third Cycle course of studies encompasses Montessori standards and those of the State of Florida and the International Baccalaureate Program.

 Experiential Requirements for Secondary Students: 7th-12th grades